What is Fairseq?

 Convolutional Neural Networks (CNN)

-4) Unsupervised Learning for Speech Recognition using predictive analytics solution
+- Unsupervised Learning for Speech Recognition using Predictive Analytics Solution

 LightConv and DynamicConv Models

-This model contains some pre-trained dataset and as well as the instructions on training the new model.
-It includes models without graphics library hence making it faster.
+This model contains some pre-trained datasets and instructions on training the new model.
+It includes models without a graphics library hence making it faster.
 You can quickly get the fairseq-preprocess datasets for languages such as English, Chinese, German, and French with fairseq-train paper.

 Long Short-Term Memory (LSTM) Networks

-LSTM is an artificial recurrent neural network (RNN) that are well-suited for classification and making predictions on time series data.
+LSTM is an artificial recurrent neural network (RNN) well-suited for classification and making predictions on time series data.
 It is convenient to use for unsegmented handwriting recognition, speech recognition, and anomaly detection in network traffic.
-Fairseq provides a practical approach to solve Attention-based Neural Machine Translation.
+Fairseq provides a practical approach to solving Attention-based Neural Machine Translation.

 Transformer (self-attention) Networks